20 Indispensable Applications for Programmers

 Another developer tool I couldn't do without is SimPholders.
 Finding the application container of simulator builds is tedious and the location tends to change with every major release of Xcode.
 SimPholders makes accessing the application container of simulator builds painless and it offers a number of other neat features, such as launching an application and shortcuts to common device actions.

 TextExpander is a very popular snippet expander for macOS.
 It allows me to transform a few keystrokes into a text snippet or image.
 This is very convenient for a plethora of tasks, including software development.
 I have been using it for years and use it hundreds of times each day.

-I use ScreenFlow to create the courses of Cocoacasts.
+I use ScreenFlow to create the Cocoacasts screencasts.
 It has served me well for many years and it is packed with features.
 There are a few features I miss but nothing major.

 Even though I'm not a designer by trait, as an independent developer, I frequently need to create or tweak project assets.
 I have used Adobe Photoshop for many years and I still do, but Sketch has gained a lot of traction in recent years.
 Designers seem to love it and I can understand why.